julianstewart/address_book/README.md

 _To run the application:_

-* _Start your PHP server from the web/ directory within the project folder_
-* _Start your MySQL server, being sure to adjust the port number as needed_
+* _Start your MySQL server from the root level of the project folder, being sure to adjust the port number if needed_
 * _Import the databases included in this repository in the sql/ directory, or run the following commands:_
 <pre>
 CREATE DATABASE address_book;
 USE address_book;
 CREATE TABLE contacts (id serial PRIMARY KEY, name VARCHAR (255), phone_number VARCHAR(255), address VARCHAR (255));
 </pre>
+* _Start your PHP server from the web/ directory within the project folder_
 * _Point your browser to your localhost server address_

 ## Technologies Used